tst5381/Evidence-System/README.md

 		- The amibition is that each game concept is presented with a package/framework for implementation.

--  For the conecpt of Evidence System, please start the reading from [[概述]].
+-  For the concept of Evidence System, please start the reading from [[概述]].

 	- Only Chinese version available for now.